-- The softkey in the idle screen can be replaced with another softkey such as the Received Calls softkey. - The ongoing call screen can be customized: The BXfer softkey for example can be replaced with the New Call softkey on the phones of users who infrequently transfer calls. - The initiate call screen can also be customized: The URL dialing softkey, for example, can be replaced with the Contacts softkey. - Administrators can customize the idle screen (shown in the figure below) in line with the preferences / requirements of enterprise management and / or the employees. - For example, the Contacts softkey in the idle screen shown in the preceding figure can be replaced with the Call softkey i Function Keys are available with LCD sidecar.
+- The softkey in the idle screen can be replaced with another softkey such as the Received Calls softkey. - The ongoing call screen can be customized: The BXfer softkey for example can be replaced with the New Call softkey on the phones of users who infrequently transfer calls. - The initiate call screen can also be customized: The URL dialing softkey, for example, can be replaced with the Contacts softkey. - Administrators can customize the idle screen (shown in the figure below) in line with the preferences / requirements of enterprise management and / or the employees. - For example, the Contacts softkey in the idle screen shown in the preceding figure can be replaced with the Call softkey

-Figure 9: Example of Softkey configurations (to be change by Administrator)
+Figure 16: Example of Softkey configurations (to be change by Administrator)

-5.14 Configuring a Function/Programmable Key as a Speed Dial
+6.13 Configuring a Programmable Key as a Speed Dial